 Why an hour and a half before sunset?
 Glad you asked!
 Because… taking into account about a half hour for ceremony (they almost never go off -exactly- on time), we have an hour for formal photographs afterward, which coincides perfectly with your cocktail hour and… SUNSET!

 When should your photographers start?
-This is largely personal choice on the part of our brides, but… we recommend an hour and a half to two hours before the ceremony for the best timing.
+This is largely personal choice on the part of our brides, but… we recommend two to three hours before the ceremony for the best timing.
 We’ve seen the trend of photographing the bride and the bridesmaids before hair and makeup are started all the way through to the dresses going on and well….
 I’ll be honest: No one uses those photographs.
 No one will choose a photo without nicely coiffed hair and makeup done to perfection over one that is ready to go down the aisle.
 Sure, some photos telling the story of getting ready are awesome, and we love that, but… when your photographers arrive, your hair and makeup should be well on the way to being done.
 Too many times, we’ve had bridesmaids, Moms, and sometimes even brides cover their faces or tell us “no photos!” until they are made up.
 To me?
 That’s just a waste of money to have us there too early.

-If however, you want to do a “First Look”, that is, you and your soon-to-be spouse see each other prior to the ceremony… then I recommend adding another hour to the pre-ceremony time.
+If however, you want to do a “First Look”, that is, you and your soon-to-be spouse see each other prior to the ceremony… then I recommend adding another half hour to the pre-ceremony time.
 Generally speaking, they’re done once everyone is ready, and so… there are guests everywhere as the ceremony gets close.
 We want your First Look (should you choose to do one!) to be a private affair, just the two of you.
 We normally do some photos of the two of you once you’ve seen each other, kind of a mini-session.
 The idea is to finish up at least a half hour prior to the ceremony.

 In addition, if you wanted to do “official” family or bridal party photographs before the ceremony to allow you to go to your cocktail hour (Hey, people do it sometimes, I don’t judge!), then… this is something to really think about.
-We’d have to add yet another hour of time.
+We’d have to add another hour of time before the ceremony.
 Why so much?
 Well… we’re expecting people to be late.
 “But the ceremony is at 5, why do I have to be ready at 3?”.
 I hear Dads saying this all the time.
 If you think your family and bridal party can manage it, this does free up time later one, but, it’s not for everyone.
 Something to keep in mind!

 What will we do when we arrive?
 First… we’re going to say hello and make sure everyone is comfortable with our presence.
 Then we will start with all your details: shoes, dress, flowers (if there), rings, jewelry, etc. You’ve put a lot of time into these things, and we want to start there before they are put on.
 Also, this puts people at ease because though you will know us pretty well, your Mom, friends, and bridesmaids likely won’t.
 If we shove a camera in their face 30 seconds after meeting them?
 Ehh…. not a great introduction if you get my gist.
 Then we want the girls to get dressed so they can assist the bride.
 Don’t be too worried about a messy room.
 I mean… if it looks like a tornado came through and you can’t walk from A to B without stepping on something, yeah… clean it up!
 But… some amount of clutter is expected and we can work around it.
 Biggest pieces of advice at this point: Don’t worry.
 Really, stop worrying.
 You’re in good hands!
 We do this all the time, that’s why you hired us!
 Relax, and be in the moment, your photographs will be sooooo much better if you do.